pasosdeJesus/sivel2/doc/Calling.md

 make more interesting this public invitation for security auditors.

-If you are developer or securit auditor we invite you to look for vulnerabilities in SIVeL 2, either by experimenting with the test installation for this calling or by doing your own installation by following the recommendations for the running environment
+If you are developer or a security auditor we invite you to look for vulnerabilities in SIVeL 2.0, either by experimenting with the test installation for this calling or by doing your own installation by following the recommendations for the running environment